Moving to the Philippines

 Average GDP growth over the last 10 years: 5%

-Safe in nearly every major city, but there are definitely regions you should avoid, such as the western part of Mindanao.
+Safe in nearly every bigger city, but there are definitely regions you should avoid, such as the western part of Mindanao or the slums in Manila.

 |Global Terrorism Index (5/10)||Intentional homicide rate (6/10)||Rape rate (9/10)|